BreeLatimer/MVC-Exploration/README.md

 # MVC-Exploration
 This project is meant to demonstrate a basic understanding of the MVC design pattern.

-I completed the entirety of this project in one night.
 I haven't had any formal experience with working on a MVC application on a professional level, so I wanted to have something to show to potential employers that I have a basic grasp on the model-view-controller design pattern.

 Overall this project was a lot of fun, and it wasn't difficult to implement.
 The application I chose to create is a simple class roster application that allows the "teacher" to add and remove